-For most of its 100 year existence, the Australian movie industry has been in a shambles, only punctuated by brief spurts of popularity.
+For most of its 100 year existence, the Australian movie industry has been a shambles punctuated by brief spurts of popularity.
 Ironically, while the movie industry has struggled as a whole, Australia has kept producing great writers, great actors, and great directors that have proved their talents abroad.
 They just haven't been able to work together in Australia to make movies that resonate with their compatriots.

 Australia's first boom was at the beginning of the 20th century.
 In 1906, Australia produced The Story of the Kelly Gang, the world's first feature-length film.
 The film was extraordinary popular; running for five weeks to full houses.
 It only cost 1,000 pounds to make but returned 26,000 pounds.
 Over the next five years Australia produced more successful films such as the Eureka Stockade, The Assigned Servant, The Squatters Daughter, Attack on the Gold Escort, Sentenced for Life and The Mark of the Lash.